Skip to Content

 Size & weight

 Not only does the WR450F weigh slightly more than the average trail bike, being a 450cc engine makes it feel heavier because of the rotational inertia.
-Yep, bigger engines make the bike feel heavier, even if it’s just a few pound difference in actual wet weight.
+Yep, bigger engines make the bike feel heavier, even if it’s just a few pounds difference in actual wet weight.

 Specs & Dimensions